How will our property be divided?

 My spouse has been physically abusive to me and I am afraid of what they will do if I file for divorce?

-It may be possible when the divorce is filed to secure a Protective Order to protect you and/or your children from your spouse committing family violence.
+If your spouse has been physically abusive, get help immediately and it may be possible when the divorce is filed to secure a Protective Order to protect you and/or your children from your spouse committing family violence.

 I need to modify and enforce my divorce decree – can I do that?